-How do you choose the right CMS?
+How do you choose the right cms?

 There are plenty of CMS solutions, each with its own strengths and features.
 Choosing the right one comes down to understanding what aligns best with your organisation and the requirements for each project.